steverobbins/steverobbins.com/index.md

 Over 5 years in the industry managing Linux/PHP websites and e-commerce stores.
 I specialize in security, code review, auditing, performance, and infrastructure.

-If your website has been hacked or your page loads are slow, I can help.

 Other things I'm good at:

 * Amazon Web Services